AlexDee95/REST_OF_BASH/project/lab_notebook_anna.md

 * on holiday

 # week 14 (01.08. -08.08.)
-* creation and designing of the poster for the symposium
+* creation and designing the poster for the symposium

+# week 15 (09.08. -15.08.)
+* updating GitHub documents
+* creating website of our GitHub reposatory
-*
+* symposium